How to Homeschool a 9 Year Old

 So, you’re homeschooling a 9 year old.
 Congratulations!
 You are on a grand adventure full of tough choices, important milestones, and shared successes.
 You are likely on this page because you are curious about what homeschooling your nine year old might be like, what other nine year olds may be learning, and what homeschool activities for 9 year olds might include.
 The following information is intended to be a comparison tool, but keep in mind that your child is unique and complex and this information should be considered in the context of your child’s specific development.

-What Should an 11 Year Old Be Learning?
+What Should a 9 Year Old Be Learning?

-How to Start Homeschooling an 11 Year Old
+How to Start Homeschooling a 9 Year Old

 Start planning out your homeschooling days with this free easy to use daily planner.

 What Should a Curriculum for a 9 Year Old Look Like?

 As they exert their need for independence, your nine-year old may push their boundaries and your buttons this homeschool year.
 But their yearning for taking the lead in their own lives doesn’t have to be a negative thing.
 This can be a good year to try out an online homeschool program.
 Online curricula have the advantage of letting a child work independently while still keeping parents informed of their child’s progress.